etn-ccis/blui-angular-component-library/docs/ChannelValue.md

 ### Classes

-Each PX Blue component has classes which can be used to override component styles:
+Each Brightlayer UI component has classes which can be used to override component styles:

 | Name                            | Description                          |
 | ------------------------------- | ------------------------------------ |